Legalica Security Infrastructure & Compliance

 3.2 Data Processing: Under Firebase Data Processing Terms: Google processes authentication data as a processor; SCC 2021/914 applies to international transfers; EU-US Data Privacy Framework certification applies; data may be processed anywhere Google maintains facilities unless data location is configured.
 Legalica has configured Firebase Authentication to process data in the EU (europe-west3).

-3.3 Authentication Security: Firebase Authentication provides: (a) secure password hashing (bcrypt/scrypt); (b) multi-factor authentication (TOTP/SMS); (c) OAuth 2.0 integration with Google, Microsoft, and other providers; (d) email verification; (d) password reset functionality; (e) brute force protection; (f) account lockout after failed attempts.
+3.3 Authentication Security: Firebase Authentication provides: (a) secure password hashing; (b) multi-factor authentication; (c) OAuth 2.0 integration with identity providers; (d) email verification; (e) password reset functionality; (f) brute force protection.

 Legalica's Responsibility: Configuring Firebase Security Rules, enabling MFA, setting password policies, and monitoring for suspicious login patterns.